openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 ## Motivation

 Implement an operator, tentatively called `aws-load-balancer-operator`, which deploys and manages an instance of lb-controller.
 The operator will be distributed through Operator Hub.
+The initial version of the operator will only support OCP/OKD.
+But in the future the operator may be extended to work on any Kubernetes compliant cluster.

 ### Goals
 * Implement operator which can be installed and used in OCP/OKD.